IBM/kar/docs/agent-apis.md

 One shot reminders are automatically cancelled by the runtime after they are delivered to the target agent.

-All reminders are scheduled using relative time (ie, 10 seconds from "now").
+All reminders are scheduled using absolute time.
 Reminders will be delivered no sooner than the requested time.

-The target deadline for the next invocation of a periodic timer is determined by the runtime by adding the period to the current time when the reminder was delivered to the agent (last fire time).
+The target deadline for the next invocation of a periodic timer is determined by the runtime by adding the period to the current time when the reminder was scheudled for delivery to the agent (last fire time).

 Strawman API
 ```